-During his tenure as Clerk, Wayne played a pivotal role in major Government of Canada initiatives, including public sector strategies such as Canada’s Economic Action Plan to address the recent financial crisis; led large and complex institutional transformations; and enhanced Canada’s international trade relations including important changes to regulatory regimes like Investment Canada.
+During his tenure as Clerk, Wayne played a pivotal role in major Government of Canada initiatives, including public sector strategies such as Canada’s Economic Action Plan to address the 2008-09 financial crisis; led large and complex institutional transformations; and enhanced Canada’s international trade relations through several free trade negotiations and stickhandling important changes to regulatory regimes like the Investment Canada Act.
 In 2013 and 2014, he led Blueprint 2020 an unprecedented, national and web-enabled consultation process engaging nearly 110,000 Public Servants from coast to coast designed to capture their views and aspirations and articulate a vision for a world-class Public Service equipped to serve Canada and Canadians now and into the future.

 From 2004 to 2009, Wayne was the Secretary of the Treasury Board where he was responsible for all government management and oversight which included more than 100 departments and agencies, 450,000 employees and an annual budget exceeding $250 billion.